 Small-mindedness has no place in great marketing.
 In fact, a strong marketing strategy can give a small business high visibility in the marketplace.

-If you want information on how to sell to organic farms, there's more useful information for you elsewhere on our site.
-These guides are more appropriate for you:
+If you want information on how to sell to nurses businesses, this isn't the ideal place for you on our site.
+Try these instead:

 If you are looking for marketing advice for a different kind of business, please browse our directory of marketing guides below.